Sigurdur Thordarson

 Sigurdur Ingi Thordarson (Sigurður Ingi Þórðarson) (born 1992), commonly known as Siggi hakkari ("Siggi the Hacker"), is an Icelandic convicted criminal and FBI informant against WikiLeaks.
 He is known for information leaks, multiple cases of fraud and embezzlement, sexual solicitation of minors and adults.
 He has multiple convictions for sexual offences.

 In 2010, at the age of 17, he was arrested for stealing and leaking classified information about Icelandic financial companies.
-After his arrest, he was introduced to Julian Assange, the editor and founder of WikiLeaks, and worked as a volunteer for the organization between 2010 and 2011.
-In 2011, as several charges were brought against him, Thordarson contacted the FBI and offered to become an informant, turning over numerous internal WikiLeaks documents and hard drives in the process.
+After his arrest, Kristinn Hrafnsson introduced him to Julian Assange, the editor and founder of WikiLeaks, and he worked as a volunteer for the organization between 2010 and 2011.
+In 2011, Thordarson contacted the FBI and offered to become an informant, turning over numerous internal WikiLeaks documents and hard drives in the process.
 WikiLeaks accused him of having embezzled $50,000 from the WikiLeaks online store to which he pleaded guilty along with other economic crimes against other entities.
 He was also accused of using Julian Assange's name in legal documents.

-In June 2021, in an interview with Icelandic newspaper Stundin, Thordarson recanted some of the previous accusations he had made against Julian Assange.
-Stundin said the accusations were used in the American indictment against Assange, but The Washington Post disagreed.
+In June 2021, in an interview with Icelandic newspaper Stundin, Thordarson admitted that he had fabricated testimony he made against Julian Assange in the case in which the US sought Assange's extradition from the UK.
+Thordarson was a key witness whose testimony was crucial to the US case, according to numerous news organisations, including the German public broadcaster Deutsche Welle, The Hill, Der Spiegel and The Intercept.
+The Washington Post disagreed, writing that Thordarson's testimony was not part of the core allegations.

+In the 2024 documentary A Dangerous Boy, directed by Ole Bendzen and produced by Academy Award-nominated Søren Steen Jespersen, it is alleged that the article claiming Thordarson admitted to lying was orchestrated and funded by WikiLeaks.
+Journalist Kristjón Kormákur, who has authored several articles about Thordarson, stated that he and Bjartmar Alexandersson were hired to investigate Thordarson, which ultimately led to the publication of the article.
+Thordarson has noted on his personal website that he does not admit to lying anywhere in the article or in the recordings of the interview; the claim appears only in the headline.
+WikiLeaks and Bjartmar Alexandersson declined to participate in the documentary, and the editor-in-chief of Stundin (now Heimildin) declined to comment on the allegations.
+Bjartmar stated in the documentary that he would not be allowed to participate unless WikiLeaks approved.
+When informed that WikiLeaks had hired journalists to produce the article, Thordarson responded: "Interesting".

+Early life and education

+Thordarson grew up middle-class in Reykjavik with a younger sister.
+He began hacking at age 12 and joined WikiLeaks in February 2010 when he was 17 years old and in high school.
+He went to university to study computer science and psychology, but says he was suspended for hacking.